TRI Facilities

 TRI cumulative disclosure

-TRI facilities in TX have cumulatively disclosed 1088.6M lbs of toxic chemical releases, while SDWIS records show 33,822 total violations across the state's regulated water systems — of which 1,807 systems carry an active health-based violation (MCL exceedance or treatment-technique failure).
-Activity clusters in counties such as Harris, Tarrant, Dallas, which account for the highest combined facility, water-system, and Superfund presence.
+TRI facilities in TX have cumulatively disclosed 1088.6M lbs of toxic chemical releases, while SDWIS records show 33,822 total violations across the state's regulated water systems, of which 1,807 systems carry an active health-based violation (MCL exceedance or treatment-technique failure).
+Activity clusters in counties such as Harris, Travis, Montgomery, which account for the highest combined facility, water-system, and Superfund presence.

 | # | Facility | Total Releases |